 Hubodometers.
-If the vehicle’s originally equipped odometer has failed and is not being replaced, the fleet owner must equip the vehicle with a hubodometer.
-Fleet owners must report the serial number of the hubodometer within 30 calendar days of the date the hubodometer was installed;
+If the vehicle’s originally equipped odometer has failed and is not being replaced, the fleet owner shall equip the vehicle with a hubodometer.
+Fleet owners shall report the serial number of the hubodometer within 30 calendar days of the date the hubodometer was installed;

 Emergency Mileage.
-The fleet owner must report the number of miles travelled in support of the emergency for backup vehicles used in emergency operations that would exceed the backup vehicle mileage limit.
+The fleet owner shall report the number of miles travelled in support of the emergency for backup vehicles used in emergency operations that would exceed the backup vehicle mileage limit.

-Exemption ICE Purchase Supporting Documentation Reporting.
-Fleet owners that purchase an ICE vehicle pursuant to the exemptions specified in section 2013.2(b) and (d) must submit an email to TRUCRS@arb.ca.gov within 30 calendar days of receiving the new ICE vehicle with the purchase agreement and the following clear and legible digital photographs of:
+Fleet Resiliency, ZEV Purchase, and Daily Usage Exemptions Supporting Documentation Reporting.
+Fleet owners that purchase a vehicle pursuant to the exemptions specified in section 2013.2(b), (d), and (e) shall submit an email to TRUCRS@arb.ca.gov within 30 calendar days of receiving the new vehicle with the purchase agreement and the following:

-VIN/GVWR label (typically located on the driver side door or door jamb);
+Clear and legible digital photographs ofThe VIN/GVWR label (typically located on the driver side door or door jamb);

-License plate with driver’s side of the vehicle visible;
+Clear and legible digital photographs of the license plate with driver’s side of the vehicle visible;

-Entire left side of the vehicle with doors closed showing the vehicle’s body configuration; and
+Clear and legible digital photographs of the entire left side of the vehicle with doors closed showing the vehicle’s body configuration; and

-Entire right side of the vehicle with doors closed showing the vehicle’s body configuration.
+Clear and legible digital photographs of the entire right side of the vehicle with doors closed showing the vehicle’s body configuration.

+If approved for a Daily Usage Exemption in section 2013.2(b) conditioned on purchasing BEVs specified in section 2013.2(b)(5), submit all purchase agreements for the BEVs along with the new ICE vehicle documentation required in sections 2013.3(g)(1-4) to show you have met the BEV purchase condition specified in section 2013.2(b)(5).
+This documentation only needs to be submitted with the first ICE vehicle received and reported.

+If approved for a ZEV Purchase Exemption as specified in section 2013.2(d), submit the body make and model if applicable, frame attachments if applicable, and whether the vehicle has AWD, crew cab, or cabover.

 Requirement for Signature.
 All reports submitted to CARB electronically are deemed signed by the responsible official.
-Hard-copy documentation submitted must be signed by the responsible official.

 Method for Requesting and Approval of Exemptions or Extensions.
-The Executive Officer will notify the fleet owner by email whether any exemption or extension requests that are required to be submitted to TRUCRS@arb.ca.gov are approved within 45 calendar days from receipt of a complete submission.
+The Executive Officer shall notify the fleet owner by email whether any exemption or extension requests that are required to be submitted to TRUCRS@arb.ca.gov, as specified in sections 2013.2(b-e) and 2013.6(g-h), are approved within 45 calendar days from the date a complete application is received.
+If the fleet owner does not provide enough information to demonstrate they meet the necessary criteria, then the Executive Officer may ask the fleet owner to modify their application before the application is considered complete.

-Late Reporting.
-Until January 1, 2027, fleet owners that submit initial reporting information specified in section 2013.3 after the initial reporting deadline specified in section 2013.3(b) may still establish the vehicles in their California fleet as of January 1, 2024, by reporting the information in the TRUCRS Reporting System and submitting vehicle records specified in section 2013.4(a) to CARB by email to TRUCRS@arb.ca.gov when submitting their late report.
-Beginning January 1, 2025, fleet owners that submit initial reporting information specified in section 2013.3 after the initial reporting deadline specified in section 2013.3(b) are also subject to penalties specified in section 2013.5(b)(1).

 Intermittent Snow Removal Vehicle Reporting.
 Fleet owners may request that vehicles be designated by the Executive Officer as intermittent snow removal vehicles by submitting via email to TRUCRS@arb.ca.gov a copy of the vehicle’s specifications sheet from the manufacturer showing the vehicle meets the definition of an intermittent snow removal vehicle, or the following clear and legible digital photographs.
-The Executive Officer will rely on the information and photos submitted by the fleet owner and their engineering judgement to determine whether vehicle meets the definition of an intermittent snow removal vehicle specified in section 2013(b) and will notify the fleet owner via email within 45 days of receiving a request whether the request is approved.
-If approved, the Executive Officer will immediately designate the requested vehicles as intermittent snow removal vehicles.
+The Executive Officer shall rely on the information and photos submitted by the fleet owner and their good engineering judgement to determine whether vehicle meets the definition of an intermittent snow removal vehicle specified in section 2013(b) and shall notify the fleet owner via email within 45 calendar days of receiving a request whether the request is approved.
+If approved, the Executive Officer shall immediately designate the requested vehicles as intermittent snow removal vehicles.

 VIN/GVWR label (typically located on the driver side door or door jamb);